1. 144th Street Trail

-Length: 6.0 miles What you'll find: Parallels South Omaha Bridge Road and Veterans Memorial Highway on Iowa side of the Missouri River past Fox Run Golf Course and Lake Manawa.
+What you’ll find: Parallels South Omaha Bridge Road and Veterans Memorial Highway on Iowa side of the Missouri River past Fox Run Golf Course and Lake Manawa.
 Connects with Indian Creek (6), Lake Manawa (10) and Western Historic Trails Center Link (22).

 Length: 3.0 miles